 This course allows students who have completed Advanced Photography to explore various alternative or non silver photographic processes.
 Students will receive individual and group guidance and considerable feedback as they create images for a personal portfolio.
-Introduction of alternative techniques will include study of the history of photography relating to non silver processes and imagery.
-Class work will also include reading assignments and critical review of historical and contemporary photographic work.
-Two, $2\frac{1}{2}$ hour studios per week.
+Introduction of alternative techniques will include study of the history of photography relating to non silver processes and imagery.Class work will also include reading assignments and critical review of historical and contemporary photographic work.

-Prerequisite: ART 141 or permission of the instructor.
+Prerequisite(s): ART 141 or permission of the instructor.

-ART 275(C) Documentary Photography
+ART 275(C) - DOCUMENTARY PHOTOGRAPHY

-This course involves learning the visual language of documentary still photography.
+MassTransfer Block Code: Humanities/Fine and Performing Arts This course involves learning the visual language of documentary still photography.
 Students will develop their own stylistic approach to photographing cultural, social, political and personal issues relevant to our lives today.
 Students will practice the camera and editing skills needed to create a series of photographs and organize them into a cohesive visual statement.
 Along with multiple photographic assignments geared to the creation of a documentary portfolio, students will study the traditional photographic essay, the cultural history of documentary photography, contemporary documentary criticism and the ethical challenges that arise through the act of photographing the world.
 Students may choose to produce work using film or digital processes.

-ART 276(C) Color Photography
+ART 276(C) - COLOR PHOTOGRAPHY

-This course involves learning to define a subject through use of color negative processes in the color darkroom.
+MassTransfer Block Code: Humanities/Fine and Performing Arts This course involves learning to define a subject through use of color negative processes in the color darkroom.
 The student will learn to create a cohesive body of color work using traditional color darkroom practices via the Colenta Color Processor.
 The class introduces students to the materials, techniques and aesthetics of making color photographs.
 Color prints will be made from color negatives only and processed commercially.
 Aesthetics of color photographs will be examined through group critiques and discussions of work by contemporary color photographers.
-Two, 21⁄2 hour studios per week.

-Prerequisite: ART 141 or permission of the instructor.
+Prerequisite(s): ART 141 or permission of the instructor.